NotAProfDev/openfigi-rs/CONTRIBUTING.md

 ---

-Thank you for your contributions—your efforts help make gleif-rs even better! 🚀
+Thank you for your contributions—your efforts help make openfigi-rs even better! 🚀